lisa-bird/project-milestone-2/README.md

 Testing should be deployed thoughout the entire  project, rather than a one-time event.
 This will help ensure the quality, stability and usabilty of the web development.

 # Manual testing for my project.
+I have used manual testing, as my project has only two simple, event-driven functions.

+As a result of testing, I decided to move the 'Next' button to the center of the container for desktop and laptop devices.
+With this change the wire frame does not match the end result.
+Also deciding that the score-board is more visually appealing in the same row as the timer.

+Both of these decisions improve the UX for the end-user.

+Further testing

 # User Stories
 ## User - 1